davidmoreno/json11/README.md

-# Introduction
+## Introduction

 Json-11 is yet another C++ class implementing [JSON](http://json.org) data interchange format.
 It is designed with the (currenly) latest C++11 standard in mind.
-The code is small (a single file less than 1000 lines in size), reasonably fast, and the interface (aka API) is made as simple as possible.
+The code fits in a single file, reasonably fast, and the interface is made as simple as possible.

-# Usage
+## Usage

     #include <json11.h>